 Can we purchase new equipment with SAR NIF funds?

 Equipment purchases to improve SAR capabilities are accepted as long as they are justified and price estimates are based on competitive market prices.
-Please consult our Application Guide for further details concerning eligible and non-eligible expenditures.
+Please consult our Application Guide and the terms and conditions of the program for further details concerning eligible and non-eligible expenditures.